 The symptoms of IBS vary with the intensity of the disorder and with the specific imbalances in the body of the patient.
 Here are the most common IBS Symptoms:

-- Abdominal pain – A feeling of cramping or bloating, pain in the lower half of the belly which is usually eased or partly eased after passing a bowel movement.
+- Abdominal pain – A feeling of cramping and pain in the lower half of the belly.
+It is usually eased or partly eased after passing a bowel movement.

-- Formation of excess gas in the stomach
+- Formation of excess gas or bloating in the stomach

-- Constipation is sometimes alternating with painful episodes of diarrhoea
+- Constipation is sometimes alternating with painful episodes of diarrhea

 - An occurrence of mucus in the stool.
 Stools may be harder or smoother, or ribbon-shaped

 - Some people also suffer from urinary symptoms or sexual problems.

 It is important to see your doctor if you have a persistent change in bowel habits or if you have any other signs of IBS.